SonuNM1/Array-String-Problems-Java/README.md

 - Can we overload Constructors ?

+- Why we cannot override the static method?

 - Composition (has-a) Vs. Inheritance (is-a)

+- calling the parametrized constructor from superclass using the super() keyword

+- How do constructors work in Java inheritance, and why is the superclass constructor called before the subclass constructor when creating an object of the subclass?

+- Java does not support multiple inheritance of classes but allows a class to implement multiple interfaces.
+Why?

 - Types of inheritance (Single, Multilevel, Hierarchical, Multiple inheritance through interface)